ret2shell/ret2shell/web/src/routes/games/[game]/challenges/_blocks/contents/welcome.en_us.md

 ## Best of luck!

-We wish you a smooth contest experience and great results! ΦωΦ
+We wish you a smooth contest experience and great results! 🌟